-New Community founder Monsignor William J. Linder is one of the country’s leading urban visionaries, a trailblazer within his generation, and a founding member of the American Community Development movement.
+New Community Corporation (NCC) founder Monsignor William J. Linder is one of the country’s leading urban visionaries, a trailblazer within his generation, and a founding member of the American Community Development movement.
 He has made an incredibly positive mark on Newark, the city that has been his home for over 46 years.

 On June 1, 2009, Monsignor William J. Linder commemorated his 46th year as a Catholic priest.

-Much of the Central Ward was devastated.
+Much of the city’s Central Ward was devastated.
 Back then, Monsignor summoned a coalition of local residents and suburbanites to develop safe, attractive housing for low income residents, forming a community that shared and cared for one another on a 45 acre tract encompassing 14 city blocks in the heart of the Central Ward.

 Humble were the beginnings of New Community Corporation, when its novice yet well-intentioned, leadership endlessly sought to self-educate about the principles of running a successful business – the founder, Monsignor Linder included.
 Some of the coursework and Continuing Education Conferences Linder has lectured in include: University of Pennsylvania Wharton School of Business: “Fundamentals of Finance & Accounting for the Non-Financial Executive” January 1980; Institute for Professional and Executive Development: “The Nonprofit as Entrepreneurs;” “Syndicating Real Estate Washington, D.C.: February 1985; Rutgers University: “Fundamentals of Real Estate Syndication and Securities” New Brunswick, NJ: January 1983; National Real Estate Development Center: “Making the Low-Income Housing Tax Credit Work” December, 1988, “Affordable Housing Legislation; RTC, Tax Credits, Federal Home and Loan Funding,” Washington, D.C.: November 1989; The Ditchley Foundation: “Conference on Urban Regeneration” Ditchley Park, Enstone, Oxfordshire, England: January 1989.

-Throughout his career, Monsignor continues to participate in the education arena.
-For example he was the Executive Lecturer for Marriott School of Management in Brigham Young University, Salt Lake City, Utah.
+Throughout his career, Monsignor continued to participate in the education arena.
+For example, he was the Executive Lecturer for Marriott School of Management at Brigham Young University, Salt Lake City, Utah.
 He bravely participated in vital discussions that sought to solve the deep rooted societal issues faced by urban communities.
 He has participated in Planning Exchanges like: U.S. Japan Metropolitan Planning Exchange – a joint venture of the Regional Planning Association and Rutgers Center for Urban Policy Research, Tokyo, Japan: July 1992; Roundtable on Big Cities and the New Politics of Child and Family Policy at Columbia University School of Social Work, New York City, 1996 and Vital Voices Conference on Women Sponsored by US Department of Commerce’s Address on: “Economic Development & Opportunity in a Time of Change” Belfast, Northern Ireland, August 31, 1998.

-His international travels and experience deem him an authority in Community Development.
+Monsignor Linder’s international travels and experience deem him an authority in Community Development.
 He has served as adjunct professor at Columbia University and Rutgers University as well as on the board of directors for several charter schools and educational institutions.
 Monsignor has also served within the international arena as the lead consultant to Community Development groups in Ireland and Africa.
 Often, he plays the role of host to groups who visit and examine, first-hand, the New Community Corporation experience.

 Modest about his momentous and infinite number of accomplishments, Monsignor Linder will not list the awards and recognitions received; for he is focused on NCC’s mission of “helping residents of inner cities improve the quality of their lives to reflect individual God-given dignity and personal achievement.”
 Until this mission is fulfilled, he vows to never rest.
-When asked where does his motivation to accomplish this mission originates from, he humbly and paradoxically asks, “How can I be content when my fellow man is in need?”
+When asked where his motivation to accomplish this mission originates from, he humbly and paradoxically asks, “How can I be content when my fellow man is in need?”

 The apple of this man’s eye, New Community Corporation has improved the lives of tens of thousands of inner city residents while transforming the Newark landscape into an attractive urban scene.
 It is a major factor in the continued stability of the area through its housing and business ventures.

-Thanks to the continued efforts of Linder, New Community Corporation infinitely continues to empower low income individuals to “determine their own destiny” of self-sufficiency into the millennium and beyond.
+Thanks to the continued efforts of Monsignor Linder, New Community Corporation infinitely continues to empower low income individuals to “determine their own destiny” of self-sufficiency into the millennium and beyond.